jarviscanada/jarvis_data_eng_RaeKhan/core_java/grep/README.md

 # Introduction
 The purpose of this project is to mimic the Linux grep command.
 The application is used to search for strings with a specific pattern recursively in a directory, and then return the matched output to a file.

-The three inputs taken in by the application are:  regex  the text string providing the search patting, rootPath  the root directory path, and outFile  the name of the output file.
-The technologies used in this project are Core Java, IntelliJ Idea, Maven, Docker and GitHub.
+The three inputs taken in by the application are:
+ * regex: the text string providing the search patting
+ * rootPath: the root directory path
+ * outFile: the name of the output file.

+The technologies used in this project are:
+* Core Java
+* IntelliJ Idea
+* Maven
+* Docker
+* GitHub.

 # Quick Start
 Ensure you are in the Grep Project Directory